tazjin/recovery/README.md

 * I can think, use computers and understand English
 * I can physically move to places to retrieve things or send someone to retrieve them for me
 * I know and can prove my real-life identity
+* Access to my email allows access recovery to other services

 ## The plan